ChanthMiao/ghc-wiki-mirror/WebAssembly-backend.md

 We expect most existing logic in `Distribution.Simple.GHC` work out of the box, as long as the `wasm32-wasi-ghc` and `wasm32-wasi-ghc-pkg` executables are properly configured.

+## Questions from IRC, ghc-devs, etc

 ### Does it make sense to have both a JS and wasm backend?
 AFAIK JS can interoperate with wasm.

 GHCJS is much more tested in real commercial projects, so we (wasm people) believe it makes sense.

+### So is this new repo totally replacing the Asterius repo on GitHub?

+Yes.
+But it'll take more work to implement JS interoperability that's supported in Asterius right now.